LilyGO/Color-Weather-Station-ESP32/esp8266-weather-station-master/README.md

 * In the Arduino IDE go to File > Examples > ESP8266 Weather Station
  * Enter  the Wunderground API Key
  * Enter your Wifi credentials
- * Adjust the location according to Wunderground API, e.g. Zurich, CH
+ * Adjust the location according to Wunderground API, e.g. Yekaterinburg, RS
  * Adjust UTC offset

 ## Setup for PlatformIO